 Edward Riou: Thanks for this video.
-Hopefully I can follow and save money doing it
+Hopefully I can follow and save money doing it myself.
+Thanks again.

 lost7spirit: thank you this was very help and i feel more confident now